 The program’s benefits are many, with rewards both obvious and subtle.
 What follows represents a brief description:

 - Christ-centered learning: An education is possible without Christ, but it will be an incomplete education.
 Students will benefit from looking at humanity’s most pressing questions through a Christ-centered lens.
-The careful reader finds that Christ remains a part of every
+The careful reader finds that Christ remains a part of every conversation.

 - Powerful curriculum: Not all books are created equal.
 Students will engage some of the most important works in Western Civilization, drawing from each time period.
 These works say something meaningful.

 - Great Books learning: Students will receive training in Great Books education, including an understanding of the emphasis of primary works, the importance of and application of interpretive questions, and a conversation-style classroom setting.
 The GB method represents an effective remedy for those students who find the traditional lecture model too passive and at times watered down.

 - A small, intimate environment: Great Books classes never grow beyond fifteen students, but typically feature multiple faculty members, so participants enjoy more personal attention and interaction.
 All conversations take place around a small conference table in the Great Books Honors classroom.